startersclan/docker-bf2/README.md

 ## Tags

-All images include [Enhanced Strategic AI](https://www.moddb.com/mods/esai-enhanced-strategic-ai), which may be activated if needed.
+All images include [Enhanced Strategic AI (ESAI)](https://www.moddb.com/mods/esai-enhanced-strategic-ai), which may be activated if needed.

 - `bf2stats` - Battlefield 2 with support for private statistics using [bf2statistics](https://code.google.com/archive/p/bf2stats/) python files to send stats snapshots to a webserver at the end of each map.
 Must be paired [ASP](https://github.com/BF2Statistics/ASP) webserver that receives stats snapshots.
 - `bf2hub` -  Battlefield 2 with support for [BF2Hub.com](https://www.bf2hub.com/home/serversetup.php) statistics.